DavidToddMiller/gr-aff3ct_codes/README.md

 gr-aff3ct_codes is a GNU Radio module set of blocks that incorporates codes from the Massachusetts Institute of Technology (MIT)"A Fast Forward Error Correction Toolbox" (AFF3CT) library:

-  1) Current Repository Status (April 2023): Initially, a CCSDS rate 1/2 LDPC decoder GNU Radio block has been built with the MIT AFF3CT library to demonstrate that a library not originally built and designed for GNU Radio can be incorporated into a GNU Radio module/block (with .so shared library and associated .h header files).
+  1) CCSDS rate 1/2 LDPC Decoder: Current Repository Status (June 2023): A CCSDS rate 1/2 LDPC decoder GNU Radio Out-Of-Tree (OOT) block has been built with the MIT AFF3CT library to demonstrate that a library not originally built and designed for GNU Radio can be incorporated into a GNU Radio module/block (with .so shared library and associated .h header files).
+Specifically, this repository implements the (2048,1024) rate 1/2 LDPC code in the CCSDS document "TM SYNCHRONIZATION AND CHANNEL CODING", CCSDS 131.0-B-4, Blue Book.
+The H matrix (Parity Check MAtrix) for the code is included in the main directory of this repository (H_matrix_ccsds_ar4ja_r1_2_k1024.alist).

-  2) Future: Add additional codes from MIT AFF3CT library into GNU Radio OOT decoder and encoder blocks.
+  2) Encoder:  A CCSDS (2048,1024) rate 1/2 LDPC encoder with just the In-Tree GNU Radio FEC blocks is included in the transmit/receive flowgraph in the "examples" folder.
+The associated Generator matrix (G_matrix_ccsds_ar4ja_r1_2_k1024.alist) for the encoder is included in the main directory of this repository.

   3) This repository is associated with the gr-HighDataRate_Modem repository. gr-aff3ct_codes is being kept separate from the gr-HighDataRate_Modem repository because extra steps/dependencies are required to add the MIT AFF3CT library to a GNU Radio block as listed below after cloning this repository.

-Also, an example CCSDS SQPSK/LDPC Rate 1/2 flowgraph that plays back a recorded I/Q file (about 500 frame duration repeated in flowgraph) is located in the “examples” folder of this github repository.
+An example CCSDS SQPSK/LDPC Rate 1/2 flowgraph that plays back a recorded I/Q file (about 500 frame duration repeated in flowgraph) is located in the “examples” folder of this github repository (SQPSK_LDPC_RateOneHalf_Orion_RCVonly.grc).
 GNU Radio member(s) not associated with NASA independently used the Allen Telescope Array (ATA) to record Orion moon vehicle RF IQ on the downlink (SQPSK with CCSDS LDPC rate 1/2) as stated at the following link that also provides recorded IQ data files and all the details about a GNU Radio CCSDS SQPSK/LDPC rate 1/2 flowgraph:

             https://destevez.net/2022/11/decoding-the-artemis-i-orion-vehicle/

+The other flowgraph in the examples folder (CCSDS_BPSK_LDPC_Simulation_TX_RCV.grc) provides a simulation BPSK transmit/Receive loop with both the CCSDS rate 1/2 LDPC Decoder and CCSDS rate 1/2 LDPC Encoder.
+Each test frame for the loop is 1024 bits in length and starts with 4501 Hexadecimal.

                                INSTALLATION FROM SOURCE